 Lab I direct the Speech Perception and Production Lab at the UO.
 For more information on our lab, you can check out our website.
-The lab is in the Spoken Language Research Laboratories on the 3rd floor of 1600 Millrace.
+The lab is housed in the Spoken Language Research Laboratories on the 3rd floor of 1600 Millrace.
 We work as a team and are always looking for smart, talented, and interested folks to join us.

 - Speech perception